reliverse/rempts/README.md

     name: "rempts",
     version: "1.6.0",
     description:
-      "An example CLI that supports file-based subcommands and all argument types.", },
+      "An example CLI that supports file-based commands and all argument types.", },
   args: {
     // Positional arguments